igeorge0902/Gateway/README.md

 Check the listed components above, and their readme for specific notes, instructions.

+# General workFlow
+I have started the documentation.
+The schematic workflow will be found at [workFlow](https://github.com/igeorge0902/Gateway/tree/update/daloginWorkflow).
+I will regularly update the docs as much as I'll have time for it.

 # General instructions for debugging
 You can create a fully functional debug environment in Eclipse using any of your chosen application server, where you can add any of your exisiting installations, too.
 Make sure you set your file permission rights permissively, otherwise you will not be able start up the application server properly, because Eclipse doesn't run the applicaton servers as the root user.
 For the complete debug environment with Apache http webserver just start the service as usual, then start your application server in debug mode on the port that your mod_jk port listens to.
 The most important thing, however, is you need to copy the hibernate descriptor file for macOS under the Eclipse, somewhere like this (pls watch the corresponding error message in the log for Windows, or other systems):